Cray-HPE/docs-csm/operations/security_and_authentication/Configure_root_user_on_HPE_iLO_BMCs.md

     HTTP/1.1 200 OK
     ```

-    If a `401 Unauthorized` status code is returned, the the default user is not configured correctly.
+    If a `401 Unauthorized` status code is returned, then the default user is not configured correctly.
 The BMC needs to be factory reset to restore the default user credentials.

     ```text
     HTTP/1.1 401 Unauthorized
     ```

-1. (`ncn#`) **Do only if a `401 Unauthorized` was observed in the previous step**, factory reset BMCs back to factory defaults:
+1. (`ncn-mw#`) **Only if a `401 Unauthorized` was observed in the previous step**, then reset BMCs back to factory defaults.

     1. Follow [this HPE support article](https://techlibrary.hpe.com/docs/iss/proliant-gen10-uefi/s_reset_ilo_defaults.html) to boot the node into its BIOS and perform a factory reset on the BMC.

-        > **NOTE**: If this is a Apollo 6500 XL 645D Gen10 Plus node the BMC will need to be reconfigured with the expected network settings.
+        > **NOTE**: If this is a Apollo 6500 XL 645D Gen10 Plus node, then the BMC will need to be reconfigured with the expected network settings.
         > See [Configure HPE Apollo 6500 XL645d Gen10 Plus Compute Nodes](../../install/prepare_compute_nodes.md#configure-hpe-apollo-6500-xl645d-gen10-plus-compute-nodes) for more information.

-    1. Verify the the BMC can be accessed with the default credentials after the factory reset has been performed.
+    1. Verify that the BMC can be accessed with the default credentials after the factory reset has been performed.

         ```bash
         curl -k -u "$DEFAULT_USERNAME:$DEFAULT_PASSWORD" https://$BMC/redfish/v1/Managers -i  | head -1